How to create and manage a playlist

 PlayListSetLoop to make the playlist loop when it has been executed completely

 PlayListSetShuffle to set a random playing order of the playlist songs: when the "shuffle" option is selected, you may know which item is currently being rendered through the PlayListCurrIndexGet method, which will be the next item to be rendered though the PlayListNextIndexGet method and the full ordered table of indexes that will be executed through the PlayListExecOrderTableGet method.
+You may modify the next index of the item to be executed through the PlayListNextIndexSet method.

 Once the playlist has been filled you can save it on your PC using the PlayListSave method.